hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

     }
 ```

 ### 14.2.
-Defaults for Case Statements and Selectors
+Defaults for case statements and selectors

 Case statements must have default cases.
 If you want the default case to be "do nothing," you must include it as an explicit `default: {}` for clarity's sake.